GENI-NSF/geni-tools/README-stitching.txt

  - `--fileDir`: Save _all_ files to this directory, and not the usual directory used by stitcher (`/tmp`, CWD or `~`).
  This allows multiple stitcher instances to be run in parallel.
+ - `--logconfig` to use a non standard logging configuration.
+Stitcher expects one StreamHandler for the console.
+Default configuration is in `gcf\stitcher_logging.conf`.
+ - `--logoutput` to change the name of the stitcher logging file (default is `stitcher.log`).
+ - `--logFileCount` to change the number of backup stitcher log files to keep (default is 5).

 == Tips and Details ==